MaxFork/SPQL/README.md

 chmod +x uninstall.sh
 sudo ./uninstall.sh
 ```

-## The Author
-The SPQL programming language was originally designed and developed by [Salif Mehmed](https://github.com/salifm/).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.